-The Ministry of Rural Development (MRD), Govt of India moniters the entire implementation of this scheme in association with state governments
+The Ministry of Rural Development (MRD), GoI monitors the entire implementation of this scheme in association with "state governments".

 In addition to providing "economic security" and "rural assets" creation, the act also helps in protecting the environment, empowering rural women, reducing rural-urban migration and fostering social equity, among others.

 The act was first proposed by P.V.
 Narasimha Rao in 1991 and finally passed in September 2005 to guarantee the 'right to work'.